This spot has been added by

 It is possible to reach the beach by taxi (approx. $45 each way from the city center or cruise terminal), but arrange your return trip as there are no taxis waiting there.
 Some island tours also include a stop at Playa Porto Mari.

 The beach is open daily from 9:30 am to 6:30 pm.
-Beach entrance fee is Nafl.
+The Beach entrance fee is Nafl.
 5.00 /$3 pp. Check the latest news about Playa Porto Mari on the beach official website.
-If you don’t have your own snorkeling equipment, it is possible to rend mask and fins at the dive shop set in the beach.
+If you don’t have your own snorkeling equipment, it is possible to rent mask and fins at the dive shop set on the beach.

 We recommend you to enter the water from the beach, on the left side of the wooden dock.
 From here, you will easily reach the two recommended snorkeling areas described below.

 Playa Porto Mari’s reef have been widely damaged by hurricane Lenny in 1999, particularly in the shallowest areas (less than 20ft/5m).
 In an attempt to restore the reef and encourage coral growth, 280 concrete reef balls have been laced in the bay.
 With a minimum depth of 18 to 21ft (6 to 7m), the “double reef” is not well suited for snorkeling, unless you free dive.

 We recommend you to focus on these two areas:

 Playa Porto Mari is a full facilities beach, with beach bar and restaurant.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.